 More ways to replace your car loan

-Paying off your car loan isn’t the only way to save on interest expense.
+Paying off your car loan early isn’t the only way to save on interest expense.
 If you have a high-interest car loan, instead of paying off your loan, consider one of these options: